Post

 (...omitted)

-After modifying as above and rebuilding the website, I confirmed that the search results are displayed correctly for each language.
+After making these modifications and rebuilding the website, I confirmed that search results are displayed correctly for each language.

 This post is licensed under CC BY-NC 4.0 by the author.